 ABOUT GEORGIA FIELDS

-Brimming with an intoxicating melodicism, Fields’ stellar song-craft draws on influences as far-reaching as Greek mythology, lunar folklore and the succulent anatomy of citrus fruits.
-Featuring an eclectic menagerie of sounds – from vintage casios and shimmering omnichords, to vocal loops and electric guitar – Fields' captivating solo show is full of wit and wonder: “intelligent, seductive and touched by a vividly-blooming magic” (The Autumn Roses, USA).
+Brimming with an intoxicating melodicism, Georgia Fields’ vivid songcraft draws on influences as far-reaching as Greek mythology, lunar folklore and the succulent anatomy of citrus fruits, earning her a reputation as one of Melbourne's brightest indie-folk singer-songwriters.
+Featuring an eclectic menagerie of sounds – from vintage casios and shimmering omnichords, to vocal loops and electric guitar – Fields' captivating solo show is "evocative" (Frankie Magazine) and "touched by a vividly-blooming magic" (The Autumn Roses, USA).

-- National 'Sky and Sea' tour with fellow Melbourne singer-songwriter Phia.
-19 performances across six states states and territories, including a headline performance at Queensland's NightQuarter main stage (outdoor event with over 1,000 in attendance) (2017).
+National 'Sky and Sea' tour (2017): 19 performances across six states states and territories, including headline performance at Queensland's NightQuarter main stage (outdoor event with over 1,000 in attendance).

-- Live performance with string quintet from the Melbourne Symphony Orchestra for Melbourne Music Week (2013).
+Melbourne Music Week (2013): Live collaboration with string quintet from the Melbourne Symphony Orchestra.

-- National television appearance on SBS' RocKwiz, alongside Normie Rowe (2011).
+National television appearance (2011): SBS' RocKwiz, alongside Normie Rowe.